5 Reasons You Must Backpack the Teton Crest Trail

 3. It’s Not Crowded

 Most dayhikers do not venture as far as the more-remote sections of the Teton Crest Trail, and climbers focus largely on the Grand Teton and other high peaks in the park’s core.
 Consequently, you’ll see only other backpackers on much of the TCT, and those numbers are managed to provide a wilderness experience.
-With the exception of a few spots that get busy at certain times of day—like misleadingly named Lake Solitude around midday in July or August, when dayhikers are streaming in, or Alaska Basin (which is actually outside the park, but along the TCT) on summer weekends—you will actually not see too many people in the Teton backcountry, especially after Labor Day.
+With the exception of a few spots that get busy at certain times of day—like misleadingly named Lake Solitude around midday in July or August, when dayhikers are streaming in, or Alaska Basin (which is actually outside the park, but along the TCT) on summer weekends, and in campsites in mornings and evenings—you will not see too many people in the Teton backcountry, especially after Labor Day.

 Campsites are also fairly well spread out within the camping zones, keeping parties largely out of sight and earshot of one another.